 Taft and Aramark source food from many local farmers, growers, and distributors.
 The list changes with the seasons, and depends on availability.
 Local partners may include:

 - Arethusa Farm Dairy: Litchfield, CT for milk and ice cream

 - March Farms, Bethlehem, CT for fresh fruits and vegetables all natural beef, pork

 We compost food prep waste, wet food leftovers, and paper products from the dining hall.
-Students, faculty, and staff get involved through “Scrape Your Plate Wednesdays.”
+Students, faculty, and staff get involved through “Scrape Your Plate” education and initiatives.
 Composting and recycling now represent the majority of the school’s total waste stream.
 Aramark also partners with environmentally conscious suppliers who are committed to reducing source packaging, and recycles cardboard, glass, newspapers, magazines, plastic, cans and junk mail from all dining locations across campus.

-Belle McDougald '17 and Emily Weaver '17 produced an original film, offering simple ideas for reducing food waste.
+In their senior year at Taft, Belle McDougald and Emily Weaver produced an original film, offering simple ideas for reducing food waste.